 The creation of this data and its loading into the chip are executed in sites and environments that have been certified to comply with stringent security requirements from recognised international bodies such as international payment schemes and GSMA for the connected eSE.

-At the end of the loading process, and before it exits the factory, each eSE is logically locked so that only the eSE owner is allowed to amend it.
+At the end of the loading process, and before it exits the factory, each eSE is logically locked so that only the eSE owner (e.g. the OEM) is allowed to amend it.

 eSE post-issuance management

-When an end-user purchases a device that embeds a secure element, he or she has to activate the eSE and then can download and personalize any application in a secure way.
+When an end-user purchases a device that embeds a secure element, he or she has to activate the eSE and then can download and personalise any application securely.

 Various players are involved in making this scheme successful.
 The eSE owner (e.g. OEM…) is responsible for activating and administrating the eSE via the Secure Element Issuer Trusted Service Manager (SEI TSM).
 It can create a security domain for each service provider (SP), which can administrate its application in the eSE once provisioned either:

-Thales provides the Trusted Services Hub (TSH ) that includes both SEI TSM and SP TSM functionalities, in addition to the aggregator role.
+Thales also provides the Trusted Services Hub (TSH) that includes both the SEI TSM and SP TSM functionalities, in addition to the aggregator role.
 Furthermore, our TSH can be connected to any existing SEI TSM or SP TSM.

 - Generate new revenue for device manufacturers when connecting to our hub